paulhorstmann/Flashcards/readme.md

 [https://paulhorstmann.github.io/Flashcards/](https://paulhorstmann.github.io/Flashcards/)

 ### Steps
-1. Think about the capital of the contrary on tha card
+1. Brooding over the capital of the country on the card
 2. Hover over the card
 3. Check if you are right